3 Signs That “Online Date” Is Actually a Criminal in a Basement

 Stop all contact.
 Block them on every platform.

 Contact your bank immediately.
 If you sent money via wire transfer or a bank account, call your bank the same day.
 The faster you act, the better the chance of stopping or reversing a transfer.
+You should also check immediately if your personal information was exposed in a data breach.
+Scammers often use stolen data to make their stories more convincing.
+Check if your email has been compromised here.

 Report it.
 File a complaint at IC3.gov(the FBI’s Internet Crime Complaint Center) and at ReportFraud.ftc.gov.
 The FBI’s Recovery Asset Team has helped freeze fraudulent transfers in some cases, but speed is everything.
 The 2024 IC3 Report shows just how widespread these crimes are, and every report helps law enforcement track patterns and build cases.